 Groups typically consist of five or six boys, five or six girls, a male counselor and a female counselor.
-Each week, we plan for 10 to 12 groups (around 120 campers).
-In a typical summer, we employ 30 to 40 paid and volunteer staff.
+In a typical summer, we plan for 10 to 12 groups (around 120 campers) each week, and employ 30 to 40 paid and volunteer staff.
 Campers are placed with peers who are in the same range of school grades.
 Occasionally, a group may be comprised of single gender campers (when necessary based on the number and gender of campers who enroll).
 Campers in a group stay together throughout their time at camp to build community.
 At certain times during the week (such as mealtimes, worship and evening events), campers from some or all of the groups at camp interact with each other.

 Depending on grade level and specific camp program, campers live in cabins, longhouses, or platform tents.
 During the week, campers may have the opportunity to sleep out in a tent, a treehouse or “under the stars.”
 Accommodations are rustic.
-Our cabins and longhouses are simple wooden structures with screened windows and 7 or 8 beds.
-Most have electricity and ceiling fans.
+Our cabins and longhouses are simple wooden structures with screened windows, 7 or 8 beds, electricity, ceiling fans, and air-conditioning.
+Pathfinder Village does not have electricity or air-conditioning.
 Platform tents are more primitive and do not have electricity.
 Bathrooms and showers for each campsite are located nearby.
 Wise Lodge (our main dining facility) and our Health Care Center are air conditioned to give campers some respite from the summer heat.

 IT'S YOUR LUCKY DAY!
 We just happen to have a handy-dandy checklist of what to bring and what to leave at home for you to use when you are packing for your time at camp.
 You can even print it out.
 In general, special items are not needed for a week of summer camp.
 Campers wear comfortable clothing suitable for summertime outdoor play activities.
 Rain gear is essential.
 A separate set of clothes to wear to the Mud Slide is highly recommended (they'll never come clean!).
 Please leave cell phones, candy, snacks, electronic devices, spending money and other expensive or sentimental items at home.